-- Describe one example of patient, therapist, and consultant in a system of mutual projective and introjective identification that form a “triangular” or “parallel” process.
+- Describe one example of patient, therapist and consultant in a system of mutual projective and introjective identifications that form a “triangular” or “parallel process”.

 Assessment of Patient Symbolic Function in Therapy and Consultation

-- Discuss one way in which the small group affective learning experience helped to integrate your understanding of the concepts and skills being demonstrated in the class with your experience as psychoanalytic consultation.
+- Describe one example that the small group helped to integrate your understanding of symbolic functioning in consultation.

 Resistance: Unconscious Elements that Protect the Patient/Therapist and Therapist/Consultant.

-- Identify the role of “reverie” in the consultant in which images can lead toward the therapist’s and patient’s hidden unconscious world.
+- Identify one example of the role of “reverie” in the consultant in which images can lead toward the therapist’s and patient’s hidden unconscious world.

 The Role of Consultant and Finding One’s Subjective Voice as Consultant

-- Evaluate your emotional and intellectual learning of the course objectives as a result of your vignette presentation experience, faculty vignettes, didactic material, class discussions and the GAM group.
+- Evaluate your emotional and intellectual learning of the course objectives as a result of your vignette presentation experience, didactic material, class discussions and the GAM group.

 Charles Ashbach PhD